Algorithmic realization of the solution to the sign conflict problem for hanging nodes on hp-hexahedral N\'ed\'elec elements: Introduction

 The outline of this work is as follows.
-To start our discussion, we will describe the basic operators and polynomials required for the N\'ed\'elec basis.
-Then, we will introduce the $\mathbf{H}_\text{curl}$ conforming basis functions for both two-dimensional and three-dimensional cases, i.e., the N\'ed\'elec elements.
-In section \ref{sec:principal_sign-conflict}, we explain the sign conflict that arises for the N\'ed\'elec elements in detail and explain how to overcome the sign conflict, along with some pseudo-code examples.
-In section \ref{sec:sign_conflict}, we start with the motivation for using non-uniform grids and present the sign conflict that arises in the context of non-uniform grids for N\'ed\'elec elements.
-We also provide a detailed explanation of how to overcome this sign conflict, with some examples of pseudo-code.
-Section \ref{sec:equations} discusses the time-harmonic Maxwell's equations.
-Section \ref{sec:numerical_tests} showcases our implementation by presenting the numerical results of some benchmark problems.
+In Section~\ref{sec2}, to start our discussion, we will briefly describe the polynomials required for the N\'ed\'elec basis.
+Moreover, we give a short overview of current state-of-the-art methods of addressing the sign conflict on uniform grids.
+In Section~\ref{sec:extension_to_non-conforming}, we move on to non-conforming grids.
+In that section, we describe the modifications that are necessary to ensure global continuity even in the presence of hanging faces.
+We especially focus on the details required to implement a method to ensure global continuity.
+Section~\ref{sec:constraint-matrix} is the key section of this work, describing the necessary modifications that have to be applied to the constraint matrix.
+We also provide a detailed explanation of how to overcome this sign conflict introduced from the constraint matrix, with some examples of pseudo-code.
+Section~\ref{sec:numerical_tests} briefly introduces the time-harmonic Maxwell's equations and substantiates our implementation with the help of two numerical examples.